-Yemenite Jews and other populations, including Ethiopian Jews and Bedouins, naturally have low neutrophil counts, and this condition is called benign ethnic neutropenia because it is not associated with an increased risk of infection.
-Elsewhere neutropenia can be a hereditary disease (so-called severe congenital neutropenia) or it may develop as a symptom of a disease or a side effect of a treatment.
+Yemenite Jews and other populations, including Ethiopian Jews and Bedouins, naturally have low neutrophil counts.
+This condition is called benign ethnic neutropenia because it is not associated with an increased risk of infection.
+Elsewhere neutropenia can be a hereditary disease (so-called severe congenital neutropenia), or it may develop as a symptom of a disease or a side effect of a treatment.

-- autoimmune diseases (rheumatoid arthritis - Felty's syndrome, systemic lupus erythematosus, autoimmune neutropenia, Crohn's disease),
+- Autoimmune diseases (rheumatoid arthritis – Felty's syndrome, systemic lupus erythematosus, autoimmune neutropenia, Crohn's disease); and

 Absolute neutrophils may also be lowered as a result of treatment due to other conditions.
-This treatment methods and drugs include:
+These treatment methods and drugs include:

-Regardless of the primary reason, you should always remember that neutropenia can be life-threatening due to its complications and, if you show symptoms of it, you should consult your doctor!
+Regardless of the primary reason, you should never forget that neutropenia can be life-threatening due to its complications and, if you show symptoms of it, you should consult your doctor!

-Absolute Neutrophil Count calculates total number of neutrophils, both mature and immature in one microliter of blood.
-Measurement of ANC are vital in many clinical situations.
+Absolute neutrophil count calculates total number of neutrophils, both mature and immature in one microliter of blood.
+Measurement of ANC is vital in many clinical situations.

 First of all, it is mandatory in diagnosing and classifying neutropenia.
 You cannot diagnose neutropenia without counting ANC!
 ANC is also a measure of risk of infection, including severe and life-threatening infections like sepsis.